givemepower8/Phaser3Practices/docs/COC.md

 Health, freeze and rage spells are used in miner strategy.

+#### Level 7 hog rider

+Hog rider jumps overs walls, like the miner burrows under walls.

+Level 5 miner vs. level 7 hog rider

+Hog rider housing space 5 and miner is 6, so you can bring a couple more hog riders in the army.

+Level 5 miner HP 800, move speed 32, DpS 112 with attacking speed 1.7s.
+Level 7 hog riders HP 700, move speed 24, DpS 135 with attacking speed 1.

+Hog riders attack defensing structure first, miner attacks nearest building first.

+In TH11, they are kind of the same level.

+In TH12, hog rider max level is 9 and miner max level is 6.

+Level 6 miner HP 870, move speed 32, DpS 120 with attacking speed 1.7s.
+Level 9 hog riders HP 920, move speed 24, DpS 161 with attacking speed 1.

+So in TH12, hog rider is slightly better than miner.

+If the opponent's Giga tesla is maxed which deals massive damages on 4 target, and inferno is set to multiple, which damages DpS 81 on 5 troops, without healing spell, it's hard to make the troops survive.

+#### Level 7 pekka

+Level 7 pekka HP 5700, attacking speed 1.8s, DpA 972, DpS 540
+Level 8 pekka HP 6300, attacking speed 1.8s, DpA 1098, DpS 610

+Pekka smash is often a strong 2 star strategy.

 #### Level 2 electro dragon

 Electro dragon has 30 housing space, attack speed 3.5s, move speed: 12, range: 3 tiles

 TH12 with maximized camps can take 9 electro dragons and TH11 with maximized camps can take 8 electro dragons.

 The attack is strong when heroes are strong.
-Usually, heroes will launch a kind of suicide attack on the 2 sides out the base, so to leave the path narrower so the dragons can move forward faster.
+Usually, king and queen will launch a kind of suicide attack on the 2 sides of the base, so to leave the path narrower so the dragons can move forward faster.
 Or heros can take out eager artillery and inferno tower and air defence.
+Grand warden will follow the dragons for his abilities support.

 Clone spell if is done right.

 Bat spell can help to take down one air defence.

+#### TH11 Dragon bat

 #### TH11 farming